openbaton/docs/docs/ns-descriptor.md

 The Virtual Link Descriptor (VLD) describes the basic topology of the connectivity between one or more VNFs connected to this VL.
 The VLD must contain a parameter _name_ with the value of a network that will be used by the VirtualNetworkFunctionDescriptors.
-If the network exists, than this network will be used, if not a new one will be created.
+If the network exists, then this network will be used, if not a new one will be created.

 ### VNF Dependencies